We are experienced educators building the strengths of students and teachers as learners and writers.

 - write for a variety of real audiences and authentic purposes, both within and beyond the classroom.

-We share the National Writing Project’s devotion to researching and developing the processes that help writers–children and adults–use the power of language.
+We share the National Writing Project’s devotion to researching, developing, and sharing the processes that help all writers -children and adults- use the power of language.